RELXOP/doom-python/README.md

 # doom-python
 A Doom-inspired 2.5D game engine built entirely in Python using ray-casting techniques, inspired by the classic DOOM (1993).

-# doom-python
-A Doom-inspired 2.5D game engine built entirely in Python using ray-casting techniques, inspired by the classic DOOM (1993).

 🎮 Doom Python (Doom-Inspired Ray Casting Engine)

 A Doom-inspired 2.5D game engine built entirely in Python, recreating the classic retro FPS feel using ray-casting techniques.